Henry Gréville: Biography

-The daughter of a professor, she accompanied her father to St. Petersburg, studied languages and science and married Émile Durand, a French law professor at Petersburg, with whom she returned to France in 1872.
+She married Émile Durand, a French law professor at Petersburg, with whom she returned to France in 1872.

 Gréville had already published novels in St. Petersburg journals: A travers des champs and Sonia, and continued her production in France, first with the novels Dosia (1876) and L'Expiation de Savéli (1876), depicting Russian society.
 Her first full novel Dosia was awarded the Montyon Prize and saw many editions.
 Her books were translated in many European languages.